The Journey to Building a Fine Art Digital Gallery

 The Plan 1.0

-Create trust-building fine art landing page
+Create a trust-building fine art landing page.

 Integrate the product catalog with Google Merchant Center and Facebook Commerce Center.

-Constantly monitor Google Search Console to improve search rankings
+Constantly monitor Google Search Console to improve search rankings.

 Ron Parker: Gliding Swan Print | 467/650 | Mint Never Framed